FriendsOfSymfony/FOSElasticaBundle/README.md

                                 is_indexable_callback: [ "%custom_service_id%", "isIndexable" ]

-In this case, the callback will be the `isIndexable()` method on the specified service.
+In this case, the callback will be the `isIndexable()` method on the specified service and the object being considered for indexing will be passed as the only argument.
 This allows you to do more complex validation (e.g. ACL checks).

 As you might expect, new entities will only be indexed if the callback returns `true`.
 Additionally, modified entities will be updated or removed from the